World Record Trick Ski. Made in USA.

-Stiffer, lighter and and designed for more aggressive edging and easier lift.
-This ski is a carbon fiber layup for a stiff, light and very stong ski.
+Stiffer, lighter and designed for more aggressive edging and easier lift.
+This ski is a carbon fiber layup for a stiff, light and very strong ski.
 The core is a very light PVC foam.
 The wider forebody allows for more surface area on toe tricks and flips.
 The narrow tip and tail shape allows for the ski to feel like a smaller ski for body overs and spins and will allow you to "load" the ski better.
 The flat spot adds stability, but the more aggressive rocker gives you better lift.
-The slight concave bottom allows the ski to ride a little lighter while flat, but track like its on rails.
+The slight concave bottom allows the ski to ride a little lighter while flat, but tracks like it's on rails.

 - Carbon Fiber Layup